Reliable Custom Design Click here to contact AirBorn

 [DE9/F loopback wired] [DE9/F loopback wired] [DE9/F loopback wired]

-When the lines are handshake looped, the RTS output from the PC immediately activates the CTS input - so the PC effectively controls its own handshaking.
+When the lines are handshake looped, the RTS output from the PC immediately activates the CTS input - so the PC effectively controls its own handshaking... which leads in to what each of the pins on the RS232 connector (or EIA574 in the case of the DE9) actually does - we have a proper description of all the pins further down this page.

 [DE9/F loopback plug]